lukaszflorczak/vue-agile/README.md

 ## SSR Support

 The component uses browser specific attributes (like `window` and `document`).
-Unfortunately, it is necessary -- so as of now, the only option is to run vue-agile solely on the client-side.

-Full support for Nuxt.js is a known issue that will be addressed in a next version.
+However, you can try to render the first view on server side.

 #### Example